 The service pledge of various services of the eMPF Platform are published on the eMPF website.

-All MPF schemes, including Industry Schemes, will be onboarded to the eMPF Platform according to the onboarding schedule.
+Yes.
+All MPF schemes, including Industry Schemes, have already onboarded the eMPF Platform.

 There is no special browser setting for accessing the eMPF Platform.
 You can use the latest version of Microsoft Edge, Mozilla Firefox, Safari or Google Chrome to access the eMPF Platform, and you are required to enable JavaScript and allow cookies on your browser.